ngerakines/ngerakines.me/content/post/2013-05-11-arch-linux.markdown

 date: 2013-05-11T09:00:00-00:00
 ---

 I switched over to Arch from Ubuntu and love it.
-Being a fan of Gentoo (and Slackware back in the day), I really appreciate the minimialistic nature of the OS and the powerfull package management system, pacman.
+Being a fan of Gentoo (and Slackware back in the day), I really appreciate the minimalistic nature of the OS and the powerfull package management system, pacman.

 * The base install was pretty quick, but I had to do some extra research to get wifi working during the install process.
 The documentation was kinda thin there.
 * I installed only what I immediately use and the base install is pretty light and fast.
 Boot up is extremely fast.